-Many older houses come with popcorn ceilings, which refers to the texture used on ceilings a couple of decades ago.
-Because of their texture, homeowners may find it difficult to clean and may not even know how to begin.
+Many older houses come with popcorn ceilings, named for how the asymmetrical textured effect looks.
+Because of their texture, homeowners may find it difficult to clean popcorn ceilings, and may not even know how to begin.
 Using too much pressure can cause small pieces to chip off, but dust also gets stuck in the texture that needs removing.
-This guide will help you clean your popcorn ceilings as efficiently and quickly as possible.
+This guide will help you clean your popcorn ceilings thoroughly and efficiently.

 A Brief History of Popcorn Ceilings

 The bumpy texture of popcorn ceilings acts as a dust magnet.
 When dust accumulates in the ridges, it accentuates the shadows and can make it look gray and dingy.
 This collection of dust that may span the whole home can exacerbate allergies, so frequent cleaning can help relieve symptoms.
-Cleaning your popcorn ceiling at least once a year can brighten up your home, so if you’ve never cleaned your popcorn ceiling before, check out the tools and steps below.
+Cleaning your popcorn ceiling at least once a year can brighten up your home, so if you’ve never cleaned your popcorn ceiling before, check out how below.

-Another option is to use duct tape or a lint roller to remove surface dust.
 Just roll over the ceiling, and the dust will stick to the tape.
 Although this is a useful method, it is probably the most time consuming as well because it takes longer to cover a larger area.
 You can also risk the popcorn pieces sticking to the lint roller and breaking off.

 When it comes to cleaning your popcorn ceiling, there are a few different methods from which you can choose.
 A mixture of all or some of them may make the process feel a bit easier and quicker.
 The method you decide upon will also depend on the supplies you already have in your home.